Coconut3223/knowledge/docs/AI/DL/generative_model.md

 ### Deep Convolutional Generative Adversarial Networks, DCGAN

-!!! p When reducing dimensionality, we want to keep the main structure there exists among the data.
+!!! p "When reducing dimensionality, we want to keep the main structure there exists among the data."

 #### Auto-encoder